-Although the applicant has taken steps to reduce impacts from the use of non-native plants within the proposed landscape plan, the Commission finds that such proposed measures would not be adequate to protect existing adjacent natural habitat areas.
-The placement of any non-native plant species within the development, which could potentially spread to the natural habitat areas, is a threat to the biological productivity of adjacent natural habitat and would not be compatible with the continuance of those habitat areas.
+Although the applicant has taken steps to reduce impacts from the use of non-native and invasive plants within the proposed landscape plan, the Commission finds that such proposed measures would not be adequate to protect existing adjacent natural habitat areas.
+The placement of any non-native invasive plant species within the development (which could potentially spread to the natural habitat areas) is a threat to the biological productivity of adjacent natural habitat and would not be compatible with the continuance of those habitat areas.
+Therefore, the Commission must place strict controls on the use of vegetation within the development.
+The controls must apply to present and future landscaping associated with the development.

 The proposed project involves new development within a previously undeveloped area.
-Under these circumstances it is possible to entirely avoid any possible impact related to the spread of non-native and invasive plant species by requiring that all landscaping consist of California native plants that are appropriate to the natural habitat type within which the proposed development is occurring.
-Therefore, the Commission imposes Special Condition 4 which requires the applicant to submit revised landscape plans showing the use of native California plants as described above.
-Special Condition 4 requires the applicant to submit revised plans for all areas previously proposed for landscaping such as all common areas within the residential development and along the strip of land adjacent to Seal Beach Boulevard.
-However, Special Condition 4 also requires the applicant to submit landscaping plans for the individual residential lots in order to assure compliance with the landscaping requirements of this permit.
+Under these circumstances it is possible to minimize impacts related to the spread of non-native and invasive plant species.
+One method of minimizing impacts is to require that any landscaping within common area lots, open space lots, landscape lots and vegetated buffer areas consist of California native plants that are appropriate to the natural habitat type.
+Strict use of California native plants within the common areas lots, open space lots, landscape lots and vegetated buffer areas is particularly important due to the proximity of these areas to sensitive habitat areas and the potential for these plants to disperse into the sensitive habitat areas.
+Therefore, the Commission imposes Special Condition 4 which requires the permittee and all successors in interest to use California plants which are native to the habitat type within all vegetated areas located outside of the individual residential lots.